-The Ministers for Finance and Public Expenditure & Reform, Paschal Donohoe and Michael McGrath presented their Budget speeches on Tuesday 13th October 2020.
-The following changes were announced and are due to take effect from 1st January 2021, unless otherwise stated.
+The Ministers for Finance and Public Expenditure & Reform, Pascal Donohoe and Michael McGrath presented their Budget speeches on Tuesday 12th October 2021, with Finance Bill 2021 due to be published on 21st October 2021.
+The following changes have been announced and are due to take effect from 1st January 2022, unless otherwise stated.

 Tax Rates and SRCOPs

-There has been no change to tax rates for 2021.
+There have been no changes to tax rates for 2022.
 The standard rate will remain at 20% and the higher rate at 40%.

 |Surviving Civil Partner||Balance @ 40%||Balance @ 40%|